-1. Registrant numbers The registration income is derived from the following assumptions: • Budgeted registrants invited to renew at next renewal period:26,792 • Budgeted lapse rate of renewals: 2.
-Board and committee expenses This covers the meeting costs of the National Board, as well as its committees, which have the delegated authority to make decisions about individual registered health practitioners.
+- Registrant numbers The budget for registration income is based on the following: • Number of registrants invited to renew at next renewal period: 5,445 • Lapse rate of renewals: Board and committee expenses This covers the meeting costs of the National Board, as well as its committees, which have the delegated authority to make decisions about individual registered health practitioners.
 Costs include sitting fees, travel and accommodation while attending meetings for the Board.
-3. Legal, tribunal costs, and expert advice Note: These legal costs do not include the significant proportion of the Board's direct costs (including sitting fees) and a substantial amount of the work of committees also relates to managing and assessing notifications.
-A substantial proportion of the staff costs in each state and territory office relate directly to staff who support work about notifications about practitioners as well as introducing nationally consistent systems and processes to manage notifications.
-4. Accreditation Accreditation expenses include the costs of funding provided to the Australian Physiotherapy Council for accreditation functions and projects.
-5. Other direct expenditure Costs associated with the Board's work on registration standards, policies and guidelines.
-See Schedule 2: Summary of National Board's regulatory work plan.
-This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the work of the Board publication of material to guide the profession, such as the Board's newsletter Update Board member professional development, and policy development and projects.
+Legal, tribunal costs, and expert advice These costs are incurred in the management of complaints against practitioners (notifications).
+The costs do not include the significant Board and committee costs, including sitting fees, related to notifications.
+These are included in '2' above.
+Also not included are the material staff costs in each state and territory office relating directly to notifications.
+These are included in "indirect expenditure" below.
+4. Accreditation Accreditation expenses include the costs of funding provided to the Optometry Council of Australia and New Zealand for accreditation functions and related projects.
+Other direct expenditure Costs associated with the Board's work on registration standards, policies and guidelines.
+This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the Board's work • publication of material to guide the profession, such as the Board's newsletter Board member professional development, and policy development and projects.
+6. Indirect expenditure The proportion of AHPRA's business as usual costs allocated to the Board as indirect costs is 0.50%.
+The percentage allocation for the Board in 2016/17 was 0.50%.
+In addition, indirect costs include a one off cost of implementing a major information systems replacement program.
+Indirect costs are shared by the National Boards based on an agreed formula.
+The percentage is based on an analysis of historical and financial data to estimate the proportion of costs required to regulate the profession.
+Costs include salaries, systems and communication, property and administration costs.
+AHPRA supports the work of the National Boards and committees by employing all staff and providing systems and infrastructure to manage core regulatory (registration, notifications, compliance, accreditation and professional standards) and support services in eight state and territory offices.
+The 2017/18 AHPRA business plan sets out AHPRA's objectives for 2017/18 and how they will be achieved.

-Total.....\$3,120,100